 By signing an AWB, the carrier confirms acceptance of the goods and commits to deliver them to the consignee at the designated airport, or in case of combined transport, at the agreed place of delivery.

 The AWB is neither a document of title nor a negotiable document.
 It serves simply as evidence of the contract of carriage.

 Once the conditions relating to the consignee inserted on the AWB have been complied with, it is the carrier's duty to release the goods to the consignee designated on the AWB.

 Airlines - Abbreviations and Codes:

-Every airline is awarded a code by the I.A.T.A (International Air Transport Association), which consists of a 3 digit numbers combination (PRE-FIX) as well as a 2-letters abbreviation.
-These codes are to be found on all documents, which are used in air transport i.e. Airway bill or ticket numbers beginning with these codes.
+Every airline is awarded a code by the I.A.T.A (International Air Transport Association), which consists of a 3 digit numbers combination (PRE-FIX) as well as a 2-letter abbreviation.
+These codes are to be found in all documents, which are used in air transport i.e. Airway bill or ticket numbers beginning with these codes.

 Click on IATA Logo to use the Airline and Airport code search engine.